Let’s create our First Program in C

 }

-Now open up your favorite editor write down the given code using your favorite text editor and save it.
+Now open up your favorite editor Write down the given code and save it.
 Don’t forget to save it with the .c extension.
-It’s the extension for C Language source files.
+As I noticed from the beginning of this lesson, it’s the extension for C language source files.

 printf("Hello, World\n");